typoes/harry-potter-gen-z/book_2/chapter_1.md

 "She's *bored*," he said.
 "Sitting in this house is unbased.
 If you would stop gatekeeping: I could let her out at night-"

-"Do I look stupid?" snarled Uncle Vernon, a bit of fried egg dangling from his floofy mustache.
+"Do I look stupid?" snarled Uncle Vernon, a bit of fried egg dangling from his floofy mustache, like dingleberries on ass hair.
 "I know what'll happen if that owl's let out."

 He exchanged dark looks with his wife, Petunia.